thoka/mdtutor/apps/web/README.md

 - **Svelte 5**: Reactive UI framework with runes
 - **Vite 7**: Build tool and dev server
 - **svelte-spa-router**: Hash-based routing
-- **API Server**: Must be running on port 3201 (or as configured in .env)
+- **API Server**: Must be running on port configured in `.env` (API_PORT or PORT)

 ## Environment

-The dev server proxies `/api` requests to `http://localhost:3201` (or as configured in .env) where the API server serves cached tutorial data.
+The dev server proxies `/api` requests to the API server port configured in `.env` file where the API server serves cached tutorial data.

 ## Type Checking